apache/nutch/src/plugin/protocol-interactiveselenium/README.md

 # Handler Info

 Handlers are called in the order that they're specified in the configuration.
 A "clean" driver is used for each handler so multiple handlers won't interfere with each other.
 Page content is appended together from each handler and returned for the request.

+# Using headless mode

+headless option is added recently for firefox and chrome (firefox version >= 55 , chrome version >= 59) .
+we used to rely on xvfb and its associates for running in headless mode, now that the option is available it's better that we use it. you can use this option by setting the selenium.firefox.headless to True, default value is false . this option is tested using firefox 57.0 , gecodriver 0.19.1 and selenium 3.7.1 Currently this option exist for - 'firefox' .